Presenting at the Latin American Studies Association International Congress in Paris 2026.

 Ellen Reese and Alexander Scott.
 2019.
 “Warehouse Employment as a Driver of Inequality in the Inland Empire: The Experiences of Young Amazon Warehouse Workers.”
 Paper for the Blueprint for Belonging Series.
 UC Berkeley: Haas Institute for a Fair and Inclusive Society.

-Under Preparation:
+Under Review:

 Scott, Alexander.
 Empire of Reaction: Capital, crisis, and the multi-racial far-right in Southern California’s Inland Empire.
 For submission to the Subaltern Latino Politics series at Oxford University Press.